Skip to footer content

 Puppeteer Sharp: Not natively supported; requires additional libraries.

-IronPDF can handle PDF encryption with ease, making it easy for you to ensure your PDF files are secure.
-With a wide range of options, you will have full control over the entire process, and it's easy to understand and use.
-Puppeteer Sharp doesn't offer any native support for PDF encryption, so you will have to install separate libraries if you want to encrypt your PDF files.
+IronPDF can handle PDF encryption with ease, making it simple to ensure your PDF files are secure.
+Puppeteer Sharp doesn't offer any native support for PDF encryption, so you will have to use separate libraries if you want to encrypt your PDF files.

 Redacting PDF Content